CheatBreaker/Security-Advisory/README.md

 **Fingerprint:** 20379d97dcbe9795c57411e16cb6a79affc8efcb

 If a file claiming to be CheatBreaker does not have this cryptographic signature, you can absolutely, positively, **guarantee** that the file is not ours.
 CheatBreaker does not currently have any other codesigning certificates.

+## Other Security Issues
+A security vulnerability in Windows' [ECC](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) has been discovered ([CVE-2020-0601](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2020-0601)).
+This makes it possible for an attacker to spoof an Authenticode signature.
+You can read the technical details on this exploit [here](https://media.defense.gov/2020/Jan/14/2002234275/-1/-1/0/CSA-WINDOWS-10-CRYPT-LIB-20190114.PDF).
+To protect yourself, please be sure to update to the latest version of Windows and that you have all of the latest security updates.

 ## Social Media Accounts
 * The only Twitter accounts operated by us are: @CheatBreaker and @AskCheatBreaker.